McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ### cutout_mipped
 Certain blocks not covered by other shaders, check the list in the section header.
 Covers leaves in fancy/fabulous graphics.
+A list of all blocks rendered by this shader can be found [here](List%20of%20Blocks%20Affected.md#cutout_mipped).

 <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_cutout_mipped.png" width=600>